 - Dressing up in traditional Bavarian clothes is not required, but highly recommended.
 Almost everyone is wearing traditional costumes, so you’ll definitely stick out if you don’t.
 You can buy a costume in souvenir shops and clothing stores when you get to Munich.
 Just before and during Oktoberfest traditional clothes is sold on every corner.
 You can also order it online in advance.
 The price will depend on the quality, but expect to spend at least a 100 Euro for a complete outfit (and that’s for a so-so quality costume).

-- Girls wear a dress called Dirndl that consists of a bodice, a skirt, and an apron.
+- Girls wear a dress called Dirndl that consists of a bodice, a skirt, and an apron (you’ll also need a blouse to go under the dress).
 When buying a Dirndl, make sure to go for a traditional version.
 Dirndl skirt should be around knee-length.
-Short skirts are frowned upon by the locals.
+Short skirts are frowned upon by locals.
 Also, know how to tie your apron: it is usually tied on the right side if the girl is taken and on the left — if single.
 Pigtails is a popular hairdo for women and can be accessorized with flower headbands sold at the grounds.

 - Guys’ traditional costume is Lederhosen, short or knee-length pants made of leather with suspenders worn over a checkered shirt.
 You can also wear a matching overcoat, a hat with a feather or a pom-pom, and traditional shoes called Haferl to get a complete look.